toolbarthomas/harbor/README.md

 ### Asset management

-Harbor (currently) uses an internal Storybook instance where the `preview-head.html` is reserved to ensure the compatibilty with Drupal.
+Harbor (currently) uses an internal Storybook instance where the `preview-head.html` is reserved to ensure the compatibilty within Drupal.
-Assets can be included by using the [attach_library](https://www.drupal.org/docs/theming-drupal/adding-stylesheets-css-and-javascript-js-to-a-drupal-theme) Twig function within your Twig templates, the assets.
+Assets can be included by using the [attach_library](https://www.drupal.org/docs/theming-drupal/adding-stylesheets-css-and-javascript-js-to-a-drupal-theme) Twig function within your templatess.

 You need a valid Drupal theme library configuration file within your theme with the defined resources: